PhilipQuirke/verified_transformers/mixed_model.md

 Our second hypothesis is that the model's algorithm steps are:
 - H1: Store the question operator
 - H2: If operator is -, calculates if D > D' using unknown functions XXX, YYY, ZZZ
-- H3: If operator is +, uses TriCase, TriAdd as per Paper 2 to give Dn.C and Dn.Cm
+- H3: If operator is +, uses addition-specific TriCase, TriAdd as per Paper 2 to give Dn.C and Dn.Cm
-- H4: Calculate An+1 as : + if operator is + else + if D > D' else -
+- H4: Calculate A_max as : + if operator is + else + if D > D' else -
 - H5: Calculate An as : Dn.Cm if operator is + else XXXn.YYYm if D > D' else XXXn.ZZZm
 - H6: From An-1, model calculates An-2 as:
   - H7: Attention head calculates combined BA/BS/TT output
   - H8: Attention head calculates combined MC/BO/UU output.
-  - H9: If operator is +, attention head selects BA, MC and Dn.Cm.
+  - H9: If operator is +, (and Amax is +), attention head selects BA, MC and Dn.Cm.
 MLP0 layer combines to give An-2
-  - H10: If operator is -, and D > D', attention head selects BS, BO and XXXn.YYYm.
+  - H10: If operator is -, and Amax is +, attention head selects BS, BO and XXXn.YYYm.
 MLP1 layer combines to give An-2
-  - H11: If operator is -, and not D > D', attention head selects TT, UU and XXXn.ZZZm.
+  - H11: If operator is -, and Amax is -, attention head selects TT, UU and XXXn.ZZZm.
 MLP2 layer combines to give An-2

 Questions/Thoughts:
 - This hypothesis is more parallel (a good thing)